-Definition of Safeguarding and Promoting the Welfare of Children: Protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Both at Brockwood and Inwoods, safeguarding and promoting the welfare of children is everyone's responsibility.
+The definition of Safeguarding and Promoting the Welfare of Children can be summarised as follows: protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and taking action to enable all children to have the best outcomes.